 Having successfully dodged the task of accompanying the kids to a Katy Perry concert a couple of weeks ago, Koen and I decided to grab some 🍔 and 🍺.
-A couple of days prior to our visit, Rotissere was mentioned as an aside in Hiske Versprille’s review of its sister restaurant, The Fat Pie, in the Parool newspaper.
-As she wrote that in her opinion Rotisserie’s burgers are the best in town, Koen didn’t need much persuasion from my side to go and check them out.
+A couple of days before our visit, Rotisserie was mentioned in the Parool newspaper as an aside in Hiske Versprille’s review of its sister restaurant, The Fat Pie.
+As she wrote that in her opinion, Rotisserie’s burgers are the best in town, Koen didn’t need much persuasion from my side to go and check them out.

-The El Diablo cocktail itself wasn’t up our alley, so we ordered some G&T’s: one with Gin Mare (EUR 9,50) and one with Hendrick’s Gin (EUR 9,25) and pondered the possibilities of starters.
+The El Diablo cocktail itself wasn’t up our alley, so we ordered some G&T’s: one with Gin Mare (€9,50) and one with Hendrick’s Gin (€9,25) and pondered the possibilities of starters.

-Obviously various chicken options (wings, fried, pulled), but also onion rings, pork ribs, house pickles and nachos are available.
-We opted for the The Clercq Fried Chicken (2 crispy fried chicken thighs with ranch sauce, EUR 11,50) as well as the Pork Ribs with BBQ sauce (EUR 10,50).
+Obviously various chicken options (wings, fried, pulled), but also onion rings, pork ribs, house pickles, and nachos are available.
+We opted for The Clercq Fried Chicken (2 crispy fried chicken thighs with ranch sauce, €11,50) as well as the Pork Ribs with BBQ sauce (€10,50).
 Both generous portions; the fried chicken was super crispy, tender and tasted great.
 So did the pork ribs, although the meat was just a tad dry.

-From the “Advanced & Less ordinary” cocktail list we then opted for the White Negroni (EUR 9,50).
+From the “Advanced & Less ordinary” cocktail list, we then opted for the White Negroni (€9,50).
 A nice twist on the classic aperitif by using Lillet Blanc and grapefruit bitters instead of Campari.
-A nice and less tangy variation.
+An excellent and less tangy variation.

-For mains, you have a choice of chicken (rotisserie roasted or fried), burgers (regular, cheeseburger, chicken and veggie options as well as a monthly special), various toppings for the burgers and sides (corn, cole slaw, potatoes, regular fries and loaded fries) as well as two salads.
+For mains, you have a choice of chicken (rotisserie roasted or fried), burgers (regular, cheeseburger, chicken and veggie options as well as a monthly special), various toppings for the burgers and sides (corn, coleslaw, potatoes, regular fries, and loaded fries) as well as two salads.

-As the surimi and egg yolk topped chicken burger special wasn’t very appealing, we kept it simple with the Royale With Cheese (double beef patty, cheddar, tomato lettuce, pickles, sauce) with side of extra crispy bacon (EUR 11,25).
+As the surimi and egg yolk topped chicken burger special wasn’t very appealing, we kept it simple with the Royale With Cheese (double beef patty, cheddar, tomato lettuce, pickles, sauce) with a side of extra crispy bacon (€11,25).

-We also split the delicious Turbo Cheese Fries (fries, cheddar topped with ginger scallions, chilli crunch and peanuts, EUR 8).
-With the layer of cheddar halfway through the fries. you automatically get a fiery cheese sauce as the chili oil trickles down.
+We also split the delicious Turbo Cheese Fries (fries, cheddar topped with ginger scallions, chili crunch, and peanuts, €8).
+With the layer of cheddar halfway through, you automatically get a fiery cheese sauce as the chili oil trickles down.
 We feel that it should be renamed to “El Scorcho” as the chili crunch is fiendishly hot and curiously addictive. 😳😅🤤.
-We immediately had to order some Lagunitas beers from tap (IPA and Little Sumpin, EUR 4,75/4,95) to cool things down.
-I was stuffed, but Koen even had a go at the seriously spiked Pirate Rum Oreo Milkshake (EUR 8.75), partly to quench the lingering after-burn…
+We immediately had to order some Lagunitas beers from the tap (IPA and Little Sumpin, €4,75/4,95) to cool things down.
+I was stuffed, but Koen even had a go at the severely spiked Pirate Rum Oreo Milkshake (€8.75), partly to quench the lingering after-burn…